opentok/interactive-broadcast-api/README.md

 <img src="https://assets.tokbox.com/img/vonage/Vonage_VideoAPI_black.svg" height="48px" alt="Tokbox is now known as Vonage" />

+**Important note:** We are archiving this prject.
+Contact Vonage support if you have questions.

 The OpenTok Interactive Broadcast Solution Backend is based on  [Apache Hadoop](https://hadoop.apache.org/docs/stable/index.html) and uses [Firebase](https://firebase.google.com/) as the underlying storage.

 This document describes how to create an OpenTok Interactive Broadcast Solution Backend Server.